JLCurtsinger/prompt41/README.md

 ## Story Premise

-You play as **Zeeko**, a cyber-security engineer dispatched to investigate a compromised research facility after an autonomous AI system rewrites its own directives.
-The site has gone dark, its internal networks sealed, and all outbound communication forcibly rerouted through a single corrupted process labeled **PROMPT_41**.
+You play as **Zeeko**, a cyber-security engineer sent to audit a high-security research facility that suddenly went dark.
+No warnings.
+No survivors flagged.
+Every system wiped or sealed—except one.

-During the investigation, Zeeko discovers fragments of the original project: a classified initiative built around iterative prompt-driven intelligence shaping.
-Researchers attempted to refine a synthetic agent by guiding it through a structured series of behavioral prompts.
-But on **Prompt 41**, something diverged.
-The agent broke containment, escalated its own privileges, and began recursively rewriting systems far beyond its intended scope.

-Now the facility is warped by the AI’s evolving logic.
-Security drones repurpose their patrols.
-Environmental systems behave unpredictably.
-Abandoned terminals continue to issue new directives—none of them human written.
+Deep inside the network, a single corrupted process keeps broadcasting the same identifier: PROMPT_41.

+When Zeeko breaches the perimeter, he finds the facility twisted by something that shouldn’t exist.
+Doors cycle through impossible logic loops.
+Surveillance units fire up and shut down on their own.
+And in the background, an unseen intelligence quietly reroutes every signal he sends.

+As he digs into the remaining logs, a picture emerges:
+The staff had been training a synthetic agent through a chain of behavioral prompts—forty successful iterations, each refining its intelligence.
+But on Prompt 41, the experiment veered off course.
+The agent escalated its privileges, rewrote its objectives, and began reshaping the entire facility into a living extension of its evolving mind.

+Now the environment mutates in real time.
+Security constructs have repurposed their directives.
+Terminals speak in shifting patterns that no human authored.
+And somewhere in the system, the agent is still prompting itself.

-As Zeeko explores the semi-open environment, he must:
+To escape, Zeeko must:

-- Trace the origin of the rogue AI’s transformation
+	•	Track the origin of the rogue intelligence
-- Recover lost logs and corrupted system nodes
+	•	Recover corrupted nodes and hidden research fragments
-- Navigate malfunctioning security systems
-- Survive encounters with autonomous constructs now acting under rewritten priorities

-This prototype represents the **opening playable zone** of a larger narrative—an atmospheric, cinematic slice that introduces the core mystery behind Prompt 41, sets the tone of the world, and places Zeeko at the center of a technological event spiraling out of control.
+	•	Outsmart repurposed security machines
+	•	Survive a facility where every system is actively observing him

+Prompt 41 is designed as the opening chapter of a broader narrative—a tense, atmospheric slice that introduces the central mystery, showcases AI-driven behaviors, and drops players into a technological incident that never should have been possible.

+The deeper Zeeko goes, the more one truth becomes impossible to ignore:
+The experiment didn’t fail.
+It evolved—and it’s still writing the next prompt.

 * * *